Light-focused Photography

 Silk Road

-Some of my images have been very hard to photograph, in the form I’m looking for, as a finished article.
-Therefore, like most photographs, they are unique.
-I am continually exploring techniques to elicit mood reactions in the observer.
+Some of my images have been challenging to capture in the exact form I envision.
+As a result, like most photographs, they are unique.
+I continue to explore techniques that evoke emotional and contemplative responses in the observer.

 Smoke on the Water